PROFESSIONAL DEVELOPMENT

 Neuro-Affirming Strategies for Playful Connections

 What do you do when a child does not respond easily to the practices that generally spark connection with children in play, routines, and everyday activities?
 In this session, participants will reflect on the importance of accepting diverse ways of playing, while expanding children’s play and participation.
-Participants will have the opportunity to create a plan to start using these strategies with children in
+Participants will have the opportunity to create a plan to start using these strategies with children in their program.

 "We Got This!"